contentReady to start your very first niche website? Follow along and build it the right way.

 Try and make it two or three words.
 Include your topic, and add in one or two brandable words to it.

-For example, my blog is about SEO.
+For example, my website is about SEO.
 That’s why I included the word, “rank” as in “rank in Google.”

 My brandable word is XL.